 The bracelet has double lock clasp and diver’s extension to be used with wetsuit (which frankly I never use lol!).
 To use it, simply push up the extension to disengage it from the bracelet (pictures above)

 Inside the Seiko SBDC033 is the workhorse 6R15 automatic movement.
 It’s definitely the Japanese brand’s answer to ETA 2824-4 in terms of movement quality.

-But on the other hand, the lower beat movement has the advantage of lower stress cycles in it and thus require longer maintenance interval.
+But on the other hand, the lower beat movement has the advantage of lower stress cycles in it and thus require longer maintenance interval (and life?).

 It’s a modern movement with the standard hacking and manual winding features.
 I can’t stress how convenient manual winding has been for me to keep my watch running even when I’m not using it.

 Accuracy wise, the movement has a published rate gain/lose of 25 seconds per day.
 But throughout my use, I found the watch to have a higher degree of accuracy, sometimes up to +-4 seconds per day with the dial face up to be the most accurate position.